patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/data/DATA_INFORMATION.md

 ### INES Dataset
 Columns in INES metadata:
+- `scraped_label` - The originally scraped label.
+  - Some labels were unified e.g. 'MAIS1' & 'MAIS2'
 - `file_exists` - True/False to indicate if the video is accessible at `video_url`
   - Some INES videos are inaccessible due to INES's own issues.
   - Each `video_url` was checked in `raw_metadata.ipynb` and this column was made